March 20, 2022

-Maybe you haven’t personally, but thousands of foreigners have and followed through !
+Maybe you haven’t personally considered learning Portuguese, but thousands of foreigners have and followed through to the end!

 Even though the Brazilian economy is not doing its best at the moment, Brazil remains well seen by multinationals and small international companies.
-Our school often receives foreign businessmen who come to live and work in Brazil temporarily ; in such a case, learning Portuguese is an imperative.
+Instituto aprenda² often receives foreign businessmen who come to live and work in Brazil temporarily; in such a case, learning Portuguese is an imperative.

 With the Internet, meeting and keeping in touch with people miles away has become much easier.
-Many of our students enroll because they are in a relationship with or married to a Brazilian and need to communicate with their significant other’s family.
-In such situations, learning Portuguese is vital !
+Many of our students enrol because they are in a relationship with or married to a Brazilian and need to communicate with their significant other’s family.
+In such situations, learning Portuguese is vital!
 Then, there are those who come visit friends and decide to learn Portuguese while they are here.

 Some of our students enroll in our Portuguese classes for foreigners simply because it is a rich and varied language, with a trove of phonemes, which aid in the acquisition of other foreign languages.